sofijasof/CreativeCodingLabWS24/README.md

 Dear Diary, today I worked some more on my html and css files.
 I also showed my working prototype to a tutor and have looked around some of my friends works.
 I have a doctors appointment tomorrow, that I had to prepare for, so I couldn't do too much today (which is why I worked a lot on the weekend to make up for it).
 Now everything that is left is the Design part.

+22th of January

+Dear diary, I missed to push this on time.
+On Tuesday i had my doctors appointment were I had had an anesthesia so sadly my brain was very foggy.
+I watched Youtube tutorials and prepared by making a custom pixel brush for Procreate.